Amelia Samson is a content creator based in Seattle. This feature was originally posted in October 2021.

 If we want to see more of your work, where should we go to find it?

-You can find me on YouTube and TikTok (@ameliasamson), and I just launched a Patreon with bonus content!
+You can find me on YouTube and TikTok (@ameliasamson).
 I also co-host a sex-positive dating podcast with my friend Liz called "The Hoely Hour" (available on Spotify, Apple Podcasts and SoundCloud).

 What is next for you?
 Anything you're working on right now that you're really excited about?